 Thus, a smart contract is a program, compiled and recorded in Blockchain, with its own network address.
 With the help of this address we can call smart contract code, while a smart contract will be run on one of the nodes, a part of Ethereum network.
 Unlike traditional programs, smart contracts run in a distributed Ethereum network and have some distinctive peculiarities and restrictions

-While blockchain and Ethereum are at their peak, one can get somewhat of a wrong expectations of what they’re supposed to do.
+While Blockchain and Ethereum are at their peak, one can get somewhat of wrong expectations of what they’re supposed to do.
 Here are some cases that cannot be resolved with smart contracts.

 - Transaction initiated after a certain time